 The amount of people that want to work at home now has risen considerably.
 More than half of people now want to work full time at home, about 65% to be precise, and another 31% of people would love a hybrid work situation, that makes 96% of people who want to be able to work remotely at least some of the time.

 This might sound daunting, there are a lot more advantages to allowing your employees this privilege than first thought if you put in the effort to do it the right way:

 It has to be said though, there can be some downsides to having a fully remote team, especially if you don’t work on collaboration or communication techniques, but don’t worry, we’re about to teach you all about how to make your employees feel happier and healthier at work.

 What is remote work culture?

 You know during the office days you’d go for lunch meetings, have a beer or two after clocking off, or have team wide meetings to go through all the cool stuff you’ve worked on in the past month or quarter?
-That’s work culture, and this needs to be worked on while people are behind the screens too.
+That’s company culture, and this needs to be worked on while people are behind the screens too.

 It’s definitely a new challenge in this new digital age to create meaningful connections over different timelines and locations, but it can be done just as well as when everyone is together in person at the office, and it’s not even as tricky as it sounds.

 Why is remote culture important?

 It can be really easy to have that ‘out of sight, out of mind’ mentality slip in, but if you don’t work on your remote culture you’ll soon be wondering why you’re hiring for new team members all the time, instead of retaining those awesome people you spent months trying to find already.